 Getting a 650 Credit Score Mortgage can seem like a daunting task.

 Mortgages are an essential part of buying a home.
-They are also a great way to create a stable credit base to provide you with a method of subtly improving and expanding on your credit.
+They are also a great way to create a stable credit base to provide you with a method of subtly improving and expanding your credit.
 However, getting one can be a little harder if your credit score has dipped out of the 700 range.
 For example, you may find yourself on the threshold of poor credit with a 650 rating.

 Can You Get a Mortgage With a 650 Credit Score?

 Yes, you can get a mortgage with a 650 credit score.
-However, it won’t be as easy as it would be if you had a higher rating.
-That’s why it is worth understanding the different average FICO scores for those who are purchasing and refinancing their mortgages.
+However, it won't be as easy as it would be if you had a higher rating.
+That's why it is worth understanding the different average FICO scores for purchasing and refinancing their mortgages.
 In this way, you can see where your rating stands for the typical loan: